Call to order: 01352 757777

 Insulin resistance limits the entry of glucose into the live rand muscle which then also limits the ability of these tissues to store the much-needed glycogen.
 This means when a laminitis-prone horse goes back into an exercise programme it can struggle to have enough reserves to maintain the level of energy and stamina needed for exercise on low sugar, low-starch, hay-orientated, high-fibre diet.

 • Feed a small feed within one hour of stopping exercise and a second one in the next hour.
-We find unmolassed sugar beet pulp and oats with 50 grams of Essential Amino Acids after work – 100 grams of beet pulp and 50-100 grams of naked oats (porridge) is perfect for an average 500 kg horse.
+We find unmolassed sugar beet pulp and flaked oats with 50 grams of Essential Amino Acids after work – 100 grams of beet pulp and 50-100 grams of naked oats (porridge) is perfect for an average 500 kg horse.

 • Stick to your regular low sugar/starch bucket feed and hay otherwise.